 If you are happy with the service, guidance, help and advice you have received from Lifetime and know of family, friends or colleagues you feel could benefit from our online service then we have found a way that will also benefit your local community.

-For all introduced clients to Lifetime, we will donate, on your behalf, £150* on new transactions completed with these clients, to one of our partnered charities, Children with Cancer UK and Stroke Association UK, or a hospice of your choice.
+For all introduced clients to Lifetime, we will donate, on your behalf, £150* on new transactions completed with these clients, to one of our partnered charities, Children with Cancer UK, or a hospice of your choice.